-Manuscript Assessment Services
+Manuscript Critique Services

 We start our collaboration from a foundation of honesty and ethics.
 When you ask for a book critique, we will tell you if your manuscript is fair, good, excellent, or outstanding; filled with potential but in need of professional assistance or further work on your part; or unpublishable in its present form.

 New writers tend to have similar issues (e.g., chronological progression, weak characterization, uneven plots, excessive back story, and lack of structure).
 An evaluation will tell you whether you’re on the right or wrong track (or even have writing talent); a critique deals with specifics.
 If you opt for a critique, your manuscript will be examined for areas of weakness, inconsistencies, and character development problems.

 Accuracy, clarity, completeness, faults in chronology, voice, viewpoint, and overall impact of the work on the reader will also be assessed.
 When necessary, alternate themes, organization, dialogue, sub-plots, descriptive passages, or tie-ins will be suggested.
 Both the evaluation and the critique include an opinion regarding marketability.